-Direct action does not seek to reform the system, but rather seeks to win concessions from the system in day-to-day struggles as a means to building for a social revolution where the people directly seize the means of production and their communities and expropriate them from the capitalist system and the state.
+Direct action does not seek to reform the system, but rather seeks to win concessions from the system in day-to-day struggles as a means of building for a social revolution where the people directly seize the means of production and their communities and expropriate them from the capitalist system and the state.

-Anarchist Federationism
+★ Anarchist Federationism

-There is a mistaken idea that anarchists do not believe in organization.
-Though it is true that some extreme individualists do reject organization, the majority of anarchists see the need of both organizations for the revolutionary process and for the post-anarchist society.
-The extreme individualist's idea that somehow the people will rise up spontaneously, as individuals without organization, and do away with the State, is utterly absurd.
+There is a mistaken idea that anarchists do not believe in organisation.
+Though it is true that some extreme individualists do reject organisation, the majority of anarchists see the need of both organisations for the revolutionary process and for the post-anarchist society.
+The extreme individualist's idea that somehow the people will rise up spontaneously, as individuals without organisation, and do away with the State, is utterly absurd.
 This is a case of people's fantasies overtaking all sense of reality.
 Some extreme individualists place their hopes for anarchy upon the idea that the State will collapse someday.
 While such a collapse may in time take place, but without anarchist alternatives in place the people would go through great suffering and out of such crisis a new authoritarian system would arise.

-Most anarchists advocate a horizontal form of federation organization.
+Most anarchists advocate a horizontal form of federation organisation.
 This starts off with anarchist groups joining together in local federation, then regional federation and all the way to international federation.
 Each federation is based upon the common needs of those that make up the federation.
-This is not to say that such a form must be built in the beginning, for it maybe found that in some areas a regional federation is organized before the local federation because the local groups maybe spread out widely in a region and thus a regional federation is built first to give collective aid in order to build up the local areas in order to organize the local federation.
-Thus, anarchist federationism is flexible enough to be built upon needs rather than rigid ideology.
+This is not to say that such a form must be built in the beginning, for it maybe found that in some areas a regional federation is organised before the local federation because the local groups maybe spread out widely in a region and thus a regional federation is built first to give collective aid in order to build up the local areas in order to organise the local federation some cases did.
+Some forms of radical ideologies, even though they seek to change the system for themselves, do continue the process of oppression of traditional indigenous tribalism.